 ray.data.Dataset.split_proportionately#

-The indices to split at will be calculated in such a way so that all splits always contains at least one element.
-If that is not possible, an exception will be raised.
+This method splits datasets so that all splits always contains at least one row.
+If that isn’t possible, an exception is raised.

 Note